Duhemm/launchbar-github/README.md

  2. Place `launchbar-github.lbaction` in `~/Library/Application Support/LaunchBar/Actions`
  3. Type `github` in LaunchBar

+## How to authenticate ?

+ 1. Create a [personnal access token](https://github.com/settings/applications).
+Name it "GitHub for LaunchBar" and leave the default permissions.
+ 2. Copy the personnal access token in your clipboard, and type in the GitHub action for LaunchBar : `!login <paste-your-token>`
+ 3. You're authenticated !
+If everything went well, you should see all your repos by typing `my` in GitHub action for LaunchBar.

+To log out, simply type `!logout`.

 ## What's supported ?

+ * Authentication !

  * Get the repositories of a user
    ![Get the repositories](http://s28.postimg.org/6qyjk2zzx/Screen_Shot_2014_06_14_at_00_05_42.png)